MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

      - Double-click the **ClientOwner** to add a single user using the Domain\User format or add multiple users separated by a comma.
 Ensure not to use any leading or trailing spaces in the list.

      >[!Note]
      > Non-Admin users added to the registry have access only to the recovery points created after the user was added.
-Earlier recovery points are accessible by Administrators only.
+Recovery points that were created earlier are accessible by Administrators only.

 # [Recover data for clients](#tab/RecoverData)